North Dakota Mesothelioma Lawyer

 N.D.
 Cent.
 Code § 28-01-01 et seq., North Dakota’s statute of limitations on asbestos cases, requires that asbestos-related cases must be filed within two years from the time the disease has been discovered or within two years from the date that the illness should have been discovered within reason.

-The two-year discovery rule also applies to wrongful death claims personal injury cases, which must be filed within two years of the victim’s date of death.
+The two-year discovery rule also applies to wrongful death claims and personal injury cases, which must be filed within two years of the victim’s date of death.

-However, asbestos-related wrongful death cases are allowed a three-year statute, starting the date of the victim’s death.
+However, asbestos-related wrongful death cases are allowed a three-year statute, starting on the date of the victim’s death.

 Getting Legal Help in North Dakota